- MS, Nutritional Sciences - Eastern Michigan University, Ypsilanti

 - Certified Specialist in Oncology Nutrition

-“Few other institutions provide whole-person care the way we do here,” insists Kristen Trukova, a registered and licensed dietitian who has served patients at Cancer Treatment Centers of America at Midwestern Regional Medical Center (Midwestern) since 2004.
+“Few other institutions provide whole-person care the way we do here,” insists Kristen Trukova, a registered and licensed dietitian who has served patients at Cancer Treatment Centers of America® (CTCA), Chicago, since 2004.

-Trukova works closely with medical oncologist Dr. Rakhshanda Neelam on a close-knit, multidisciplinary team that tailors treatment to meet patients’ unique needs.
+Trukova works on a close-knit, multidisciplinary team that tailors treatment to meet patients’ unique needs.
 “Each of our contributions is important to help achieve the optimal outcome for our patients,” she says of the team.

-The certified nutrition support dietitian/specialist in oncology nutrition, along with the other staff dietitians, also teaches nutrition classes for patients and families at Midwestern.
+The certified nutrition support dietitian/specialist in oncology nutrition, along with the other staff dietitians, also teaches nutrition classes for patients and families at our Chicago hospital.